wenbinyugroup/ivabs/_sources/ivabs/tutorials/opt_uh60a_2dv/inputs_cs_template.rst.txt

 Build baselines
 ^^^^^^^^^^^^^^^

 Now we have all the pieces.
-We can start to actually build the baselines The baselines and base points are illustrated in the figure below.
+We can start to actually build the baselines.
+The baselines and base points are illustrated in the figure below.
 The point 1 is the rightmost point or starting point; the point 71 is leftmost point on the upper half;